Amina al-Ruhaif

 Amina al-Ruhaif (also known as Amina Ali Abulatif al Tuhaif) is a Yemeni woman who was sentenced to death at age 14 for killing her husband, Hezn Hasam Qabail. al-Ruhalf's death sentence was later revoked due to international outcry, and she was instead imprisoned for 9 years. al-Ruhaif was arrested in 1998 and a government-appointed doctor established that at the time of the crime she was between 14 and 15.
 She has continually maintained her innocence.

 Early life

 al-Ruhaif was married as a child to Hezn Hasam Qabail (when she was eleven).
 She was raised in a rural area in Yemen and she did not attend school.

 Murder

 Other suspects

 al-Ruhaif claims that her husband's cousin strangled Hezn Hasam Qabail to death.
 At the time, the two were having a land dispute.
 This cousin is also on death-row for the same murder.

-Critiques of al-Ruhaif's trial also argue that the force required to strangle a full grown man, and then drag his body was to the cistern to make it look as if he had drowned, would have taken substantial strength beyond that of a child. al-Ruhaif has also stated she was tortured into confessing.
+Critiques of al-Ruhaif's trial also argue that the force required to strangle a full grown man, and then drag his body to the cistern to make it look as if he had drowned, would have taken substantial strength beyond that of a child. al-Ruhaif has also stated she was tortured into confessing.